The Two Minute Review

 Click to see the full picture.

-When you exclude reviews the company has itself invited and look just at organic reviews, the average score is actually 1.27.
+When you exclude reviews the company has itself invited and look just at organic reviews, the score stays the same (unlike with some other banks).
 In terms of organic Trustpilot rating this means HSBC is number 22 out of the 25 personal banks/current accounts we review.

 At the last check, Smart Money People had collected 1,460 reviews which gave HSBC an average score of 3.5 out of 5.